 - 6. Don’t get stuck teaching somewhere you don’t want to be, go to the places you want to ski

-Unfortunately SnowSkool no longer runs instructor courses in Japan!
-Until we do, you can take a look at our ski instructor courses, and snowboard instructor courses, across the globe - once you qualify you'll be internationally recognised and the door to Japan will start to creak open.
+If after reading this interview you're thinking, this sounds like a dream job, I'd love to do this, then why not have a look at one of our instructor courses.
+Unfortunately SnowSkool no longer runs instructor courses in Japan, but do run ski instructor courses and snowboard instructor courses in Canada, France and New Zealand, and once you qualify you'll be internationally recognised and the door to Japan will start to creak open.

 SnowSkool runs ski instructor internships in Gstaad, Switzerland!
 You can earn as you learn (around €30 - €40 per hour) - and once you qualify you'll be internationally recognised and the door to other countries will start to creak open too.